Cardinals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.
+- In four games as the underdog over the last 10 matchups, the Cardinals have posted a mark of 3-1.

-- In their previous 10 matchups with a total posted by oddsmakers, the Cardinals and their opponents are 7-3-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Cardinals and their opponents have combined to eclipse the total eight times.

-- The Cardinals' previous 10 contests have not had a runline posted by oddsmakers.
+- The previous 10 Cardinals matchups have not had a spread set by oddsmakers.
+St. Louis and its opponent have gone above the over/under in three games in a row, with the average total established by oddsmakers being 8.8.

 Cardinals Betting Records & Stats

-- The Cardinals have won in four, or 28.6%, of the 14 contests they have been named as odds-on underdogs this year.
+- The Cardinals have come away with five wins in the 15 contests they have been listed as the underdogs in this season.

-- St. Louis has entered 13 games this season as the underdog by -105 or more and is 4-9 in those contests.
+- St. Louis has entered eight games this season as the underdog by +110 or more and is 2-6 in those contests.

-- The moneyline set for this matchup implies the Cardinals have a 51.2% chance of coming away with a victory in the contest.
+- The Cardinals have an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.

 - The Cardinals have played just one game with a spread this season and did not cover in that contest.